Early Autism Intervention

 Developing Meaningful Bonds

 Early intervention aims to help your child learn essential skills for building meaningful relationships.
-By teaching children to engage in functional play with age appropriate activities a specialist can help develop problem-solving skills, self-control, socialization and communication.
+By teaching children to engage in functional play with age appropriate activities our technicians will support the development of problem-solving skills, self-control, socialization and communication.

 Teaching Daily Living Skills

-Children receiving early intervention support may show potential for increased academic readiness and to better be able to complete activities of daily living.
-Independence with skills like toothbrushing, hand washing, and toileting are the foundation for positive soical outcomes.
+Children receiving early intervention support may show potential for increased academic readiness and to complete activities of daily living independently.
+Independence with skills like toothbrushing, hand washing, and toileting are at the foundation of positive social outcomes.

 Reaching Developmental Milestones

 The connections in a child's brain are most adaptable in the first three years of life.
 These connections are the foundation for learning, behavior, and health.
 Over time, these connections become harder to change.
 This is why intervention is likely to be more effective when provided earlier in a child's life.